sandeep194920/CodingPractice/README.md

 - How to deal with a problem with `select` where an `option` still remains selected after clicking cancel button.

 ---

+##### 44. Format Time

+- Learn how to format time into hours, minutes, seconds and milliseconds when input is milliseconds

+---